 When used in pregnancy during the second and third trimesters, ACE inhibitors can cause injury and even death to the developing fetus.
-When pregnancy is detected, ALTACE[®] should be discontinued as soon as possible.
-See WARNINGS: Fetal/neonatal morbidity and mortality.
+When pregnancy is detected, ramipril should be discontinued as soon as possible.
+(See WARNINGS, Fetal/Neonatal Morbidity and Mortality.)

-DESCRIPTION
+DESCRIPTION:

-Ramipril is a 2-aza-bicyclo [3.3.0]-octane-3-carboxylic acid derivative.
+Ramipril is a 2-aza-bicyclo[3.3.0]-octane-3-carboxylic acid derivative.
 It is a white, crystalline substance soluble in polar organic solvents and buffered aqueous solutions.
 Ramipril melts between 105°C and 112°C.

-The CAS Registry Number is 87333-19-5.
-Ramipril's chemical name is (2S.3aS.6aS)-11(S)-N-I(S)-1-Carboxy-3phenylpropyl]alanyl] octahydrocyclopenta [b]pyrrole-2-carboxylic acid, 1-ethyl ester; its structural formula
+Ramipril's chemical name is (2S, 3aS, 6aS)-1[(S)-N-[(S)-1-Carboxy-3-phenylpropyl]alanyl]octahydrocyclopenta[b]pyrrole-2-carboxylic acid, 1-ethyl ester.

-Its empiric formula is C22H22N2O5, and its molecular weight is 416.5.
+Its empiric formula is $C{23}H{32}N_2O_5$, and its molecular weight is 416.5.

 Ramiprilat, the diacid metabolite of ramipril, is a non-sulfhydryl angiotensin converting enzyme inhibitor.
 Ramipril is converted to ramiprilat by hepatic cleavage of the ester group.

-ALTACE (ramipril) is supplied as hard shell capsules for oral administration containing 1.25 mg, 2.5 mg, 5 mg, and 10 mg of ramipril.
-The inactive ingredients present are pregelatinized starch NF, gelatin, and titanium dioxide.
-The 1.25 mg capsule shell contains yellow iron oxide, the 2.5 mg capsule shell contains D&C yellow #10 and FD&C red #40, the 5 mg capsule shell contains FD&C blue #1 and FD&C red #40, and the 10 mg capsule shell contains PD&C blue #1.
-FD&C blue #1
+Altace is supplied as hard shell capsules for oral administration containing 1.25, 2.5, 5, and 10 mg of ramipril.
+The inactive ingredients present are pregelatinized starch, gelatin, and titanium dioxide.
+The 1.25 mg capsule shell contains yellow iron oxide, the 2.5 mg capsule shell contains D&C yellow no. 10 and FD&C red no. 40, the 5 mg capsule shell contains FD&C blue no. 1 and FD&C red no. 40, and the 10 mg capsule shell contains FD&C blue no. 1.

-CLINICAL PHARMACOLOGY
+CLINICAL PHARMACOLOGY: